spotify/confidence-sdk-go/README.md

-To run the demo app, replace the `CLIENT_SECRET` with client secret setup in the [Confidence](https://confidence.spotify.com/) console, the flags with existing flags and execute the app with `go run pkg/demo/GoDemoApp.go`.
+To run the demo app, replace the `CLIENT_SECRET` with client secret setup in the [Confidence](https://confidence.spotify.com/) console, the flags with existing flags and execute the app with `cd demo && go run GoDemoApp.go`.